 After a more than two year hiatus, the Peloton studios are once again open to the public.
 Following the soft reopening phase that began in June, Peloton Studios New York (PSNY) and Peloton Studios London (PSL) officially celebrated their grand reopening on August 19, 2022.
 When Peloton first shared the news, they also relaunched the studio booking site, which had been dormant since the initial studio closure.
 If you have questions about how to book an in-person class, you’re not alone!
-This article provides an in-depth overview of how to book and take an in-person class at PSNY and PSL.
+This article provides an in-depth overview of how to book and take an in-person class at PSNY (Peloton NYC Studio) and PSL.
 First, we’ll cover a lot of frequently asked questions about how to book classes; then we’ll take you through a step-by-step tutorial of the actual booking process.
+If you’d like like some quicker tips & tricks – we put together some tips & tricks on how to book in-person classes at Peloton Studios here.

 FAQS on Booking In-Person Peloton Classes in New York & London